matplotlib/matplotlib/doc/users/fonts.rst

-Luckily, Matplotlib uses a fork of an external dependency called `ttconv <https://github.com/sandflow/ttconv>`_, which helps in embedding and subsetting stuff. (however, recent versions have moved away from ttconv to pure Python for certain types: for more details visit `these <https://github.com/matplotlib/matplotlib/pull/18370>`_, `links <https://github.com/matplotlib/matplotlib/pull/18181>`_)
+Luckily, Matplotlib uses a fork of an external dependency called `ttconv <https://github.com/sandflow/ttconv>`_, which helps in embedding and subsetting font data. (however, recent versions have moved away from ttconv to pure Python for certain types: for more details visit `these <https://github.com/matplotlib/matplotlib/pull/18370>`_, `links <https://github.com/matplotlib/matplotlib/pull/18181>`_)

 | *Type 1 fonts are still non-subsetted* through Matplotlib. (though one will encounter these mostly via *usetex*/*dviread* in PDF backend)